Dynamics forced by homoclinic orbits: Introduction

-As an application we will study the forcing relation of homoclinic orbits coming from the Smale horseshoe $F$.
-In particular, it will be dealt homoclinic orbits to the fixed point $0^\infty$, that is, orbits $P^w_0$ whose code in $\Sigma_2$ is $0^\infty10w0.10^\infty$ where $w$ is a finite word called \textit{decoration}.
-In \cite{dCarHallFor} de Carvalho and Hall conjectured that the orbits forced by $P^w_0$ are those that do not intersect a region $\mathcal{P}_w$ called \textit{pruning region}, and that the forcing relation of periodic orbits depends basically of being able to determine it for homoclinic orbits.
-In this work we will conclude that the pruning method can be used for finding these pruning regions for \textit{certain} infinite families of decorations $w$, that is, after a finite number of its application we can eliminate all the bigons relative to those orbits.
+As an application we will study, in section \ref{sec:horseshoe}, the forcing relation of homoclinic orbits coming from the standard Smale horseshoe $F$ stated in \cite{Sma}.
+In particular, it will be dealt homoclinic orbits to the fixed point $0^\infty$, that is, orbits $P^w_0$ whose code in $\Sigma_2$ is ${}^\infty01{}^1_0w{}^1_0\cdot10^\infty$ where $w$ is a finite word called \textit{decoration}.
+In \cite{dCarHallFor} de Carvalho and Hall conjectured that the orbits forced by $P^w_0$ are those ones that do not intersect a region $\mathcal{P}_w$ called \textit{pruning region}, and that the forcing relation of periodic orbits depends basically of being able to determine it for homoclinic orbits.
+In this work we will conclude that the pruning method can be used for finding these pruning regions for \textit{certain} infinite families of decorations $w$.
+This follows proving that after a finite number of applications of the differentiable pruning theorem one can eliminate all the bigons rel those orbits.
+Thus $\mathcal{P}_w$ is precisely the union of the pruning domains where the invariant manifolds were uncrossed. \begin{theorem} If $w$ lies to one of following classes of decorations: maximal, P-list or star, then there exists a pruning region $\mathcal{P}_w$ such that $\mathcal{C}_{P^w_0}=\Sigma_2\setminus \bigcup_{i\in\mathbb{Z}}\sigma^{i}(\mathcal{P}_w)$ up to topological finite-to-one semi-conjugacy which is injective on the set of non-boundary periodic points. \end{theorem} In section \ref{sec:horseshoe} are defined all the concepts needed by theorem above.
+Thus the set of orbits that have to coexist with these homoclinic orbits is described completely.
+Among others results contained in the text, the pruning method allows us to prove a Milnor-Thurston-like forcing on maximal homoclinic orbits (Corollary \ref{cor:maximal}): \begin{corollary} If $w$ and $w'$ are maximal finite words satisfying that $w\geqslant_1w'$ and $\widehat{w}\geqslant_1\widehat{w'}$ then $P^w_0\geqslant_2P^{w'}_0$, where $\geqslant_1$ denotes the unimodal order and $\widehat{w}$ denotes the reverse word of $w$. \end{corollary} A version of this result was proved by Holmes and Whitley \cite{HolWhi} for homoclinic orbits that appear in strongly dissipative H\'enon maps.

+In section \ref{sec:pruningbigons} we introduce the \textit{pruning method}, that is an algorithm which could allow us to find, given a homoclinic orbit $P$ of an arbitrary Smale map $f$, another Smale map $\psi$ without bigons rel $P$.
+Hence the basic piece of such map $\psi$ has to contain all the dynamics forced by $P$.
+Unfortunately there is an inconvenient in our treatment: there is no guarantee that the method always stops in a finite number of steps; but even in that case there exists a pruning model, describing the dynamical core, which belongs to the isotopy class of a limit of hyperbolic pruning models \cite{MenOrd}.